🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 HomeBlog › YES and NO Shares in Prediction Markets: What They Mean and How to Trade Them

-YES and NO Shares in Prediction Markets: Complete Guide
+YES and NO Shares in Prediction Markets: What They Mean and How to Trade Them

 Basic Mechanics

-• YES share: Pays $1 if the event occurs.
-Currently priced at the market's probability estimate.
+• YES share: Delivers $1 upon event occurrence.
+Valued according to the market's current probability assessment.

-• NO share: Pays $1 if the event does NOT occur.
-Always priced at 1 minus the YES price.
+• NO share: Delivers $1 if the event fails to occur.
+Priced at the complement of the YES price.

-• YES price + NO price = $1: They always sum to $1 (approximately, accounting for spread)
+• YES price + NO price = $1: These two always aggregate to $1 (with minor variations for bid-ask spreads)

 How to Read Probability from Price